fjnovais/fjnovais.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Francisco, an animal scientist, MSc. & Ph.D. in animal science and pastures at the University of São Paulo (USP).
 I have experience in Bioinformatics and Data Science. **Recently, I've been working with Precision Livestock Farming (Papers coming soon)**.
 During my Ph.D., at the University of São Paulo, I focused on Multi-omics integration methods applied to meat tenderness in Nellore cattle.
-On my MSc. research, I committed on identify potential biomarkers associated with feed efficiency as well as understand the molecular process that explains feed efficiency variation.
+In my MSc. research, I committed to identifying potential biomarkers associated with feed efficiency and understanding the molecular process that explains feed efficiency variation.

 Outside of my professional life, I enjoy cooking, drawing, and spending time with family.

+**This website is not updated- I`ll update it soon!!!**

 ------

 Research Interests
 ======
 ------
-* Understand the gaps between phenotype and molecular data using omics data integration, bioinformatics and statistics.
+* Understand the gaps between phenotype and molecular data using omics data integration, bioinformatics, and statistics.

-* Research how Artificial Inteligence methods can be applied to animal breeding and animal production.
+* Research how Artificial intelligence methods can be applied to animal breeding and production.

 * Precision Livestock Farming.